1939 to 1950 moved around a lot, due to war, evacuations etc.

 He is also critical about the industries drop-down of prices and some offers he won’t even accept anymore.
 Though money is not the only reason.
 “I wouldn’t want to advertise for dentures or anything that required swimwear.
 Those kind of inquiries I reject”, he says and adds, that he wouldn’t pose for extreme political parties either.

 No end of career in sight Altogether Hildebrand enjoys his days as a senior model and is more than happy with it.
 He considers his activities as work, but the pleasant type.
 And other than the mentioned exceptions, the atmosphere at the sets is usually very nice.
 Extremely good are his memories about the making off an advertising movie promoting the Schleswig-Holstein Baltic Sea as a vacation region.
 “That was an outstanding shoot”, the residing Hamburger raves about it.
 “The entire team was extremely nice and the atmosphere lasted all the way to the end.
 We even met again afterwards.”

 So he won’t disappear from advertisement and it is easy to comprehend why.
 It still leaves us with the question how long he will continue modeling.
 Hildebrand laughs as he answers: “As long as I can walk.”

 Orientation for more advanced and well trained adventurers (Explore The Backcountry)

-Those who would like to experience the absolute untouched bush/wilderness without the help of a helicopter, by crossing through the nameless spring waters of the upper Whitestone River/Yukon Territory by foot.
-Designation of the journey would be the Bering Sea after passing through the Porcupine and the Yukon River (not suitable for everyone).
+Orientation guide for trained people who want to walk through the absolutely untouched bush and without the help of a helicopter to the nameless spring waters of the upper Whitestone River/Yukon Territory to finally reach the Bering Sea via the Porcupine and Yukon Rivers (not suitable for everyone).

 by Danny Hildebrand and Dr. Bruno Benischek